dbalabka/php-enumeration/README.md

 $composer = require_once(__DIR__ . '/vendor/autoload.php');
 $loader = new StaticConstructorLoader($composer);
 ```
-Also, it would be very helpful to have expression based properties initialization:
+Also, it would be very helpful to have expression based properties initialization (see [C# example](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/enumeration-classes-over-enum-types)):
 ```php
 class Enum {
     // this is not allowed